actuallymoises/odin-recipes/README.md

-This is a simple project containing recipe websites.
+This is a simple project containing F1 driver Lewis Hamilton.
-I used the HTML skills I learned recently to make them.
+I used the HTML skills I learned recently to make it.